hharryyf/gdl2qbf/README.md

 # Tool chain for converting two-player zero-sum turn-taking GDL to QBF

+The converter will translate a two-player zero-sum turn-taking GDL to a QBF instance, the QBF instance is true if and only if xplayer can achieve 100 points in the GDL game no matter what oplayer performs.

 ## Contribution

 In our paper, we designed the framework of converting a two-player zero-sum turn-taking GDL game G to a QBF instance.